Johnny Thunder (song): Recording and release

 The Kinks recorded "Johnny Thunder" on 29 March 1968 in Pye Studio 2, one of two basement studios at Pye Records' London offices.
 Davies is credited as the song's producer, while Pye's in-house engineer Alan "Mac" MacKenzie operated the four-track mixing console.
 The song's production is simple, joining acoustic guitars, bass and drums with an electric guitar contribution by Dave Davies, who plays a countermelody low in the mix.
 The backing vocals are wordless and imitate the sound of a brass section, while it is one of the few instances on the album of Ray Davies's lead vocal not being double tracked.

 "Johnny Thunder" was among the songs Davies sent to Reprise Records in mid-1968 for Four More Respected Gentlemen, a US-only album planned for late 1968, though the LP was aborted before its release.
 He included the song on the original twelve-track edition of Village Green and retained its sequencing as the album's fourth track when he expanded the track listing to fifteen songs.
 Pye released the fifteen-track edition in the UK on 22 November 1968.
 In a retrospective assessment, Rogan describes the song as a "fine tune", finding its vocal harmonies and arrangement as particular strengths.

 Davies expressed his desire in a November 1970 interview with Rolling Stone magazine that the English rock band the Who cover the song and personally phoned Pete Townshend to raise the possibility.
 Townshend admitted to basing the Who's first hit, "I Can't Explain" (1965), on the Kinks' earliest singles, and Dave Davies later suggested that Townshend also incorporated the opening riff of "Johnny Thunder" into his songwriting.
 While Davies did not explicitly state where Townshend co-opted the riff, Miller later compared it to parts of "Overture" and "Go to the Mirror!" from the Who's May 1969 album Tommy, and Morgan Enos of Billboard likened the fast strumming to "Go to the Mirror!" and "Pinball Wizard".
-The song also influenced Anthony Genzale of the 1970s American rock band New York Dolls, who in his late teens took his stage name Johnny Thunders from the song.
+The song also influenced John Genzale of the 1970s American rock band New York Dolls, who in his late teens took his stage name Johnny Thunders from the song.